Summary: WLRA brief

 Securing land rights for women in Africa: Scaling up impact in Senegal, Kenya, Malawi, and Mozambique

-As a follow-up to the Expert Gender Meeting in Apeldoorn, the Ministry of Foreign Affairs has awarded funding to LANDac and African partners to build upon and scale successful practices and experiences by grassroots organizations and movements that work toward strengthened land rights for women.
+As a follow-up to the Gender Expert Meeting in Apeldoorn (see more details below), the Ministry of Foreign Affairs has awarded funding to LANDac and African partners to build upon and scale successful practices and experiences by grassroots organizations and movements that work toward strengthened land rights for women.

 Collect women’s voices & ideas Use participatory and action research to collect information and women’s testimonies

 Scale-up promising initiatives Provide logistical, financial and technical support to equitable initiatives: women’s grassroots movements, female leadership